codygreen/llm_api_server/objective2/README.md

 ## Conclusion

 In this lab, you have examined the process to deploy a model locally and utilize it to summarize text.
 However, this is only usable through the Jupyter Notebook.
-To make this more usable for our product applications, we need to expose this model via an API.
+To make this more usable for our production applications, we need to expose this model via an API.
 We will evaluate this process in Object 3.

 [objective 3 lab guide](../objective3/README.md)